These databases are good sources to find information about your topic:

 Finding an Article when you have a Citation

 Visit the library's home page and select the Google Scholar link to search the content of Alverno Library's databases as well as the "free" web.
 Enter the article title into the Google Scholar search box and look for the full text links on the right side of the page.
 Not finding what you need?
-Use TOPCAT, Alverno's e-Journal portal, or Interlibrary Loan to obtain a copy of your article.
+Use TOPCAT, the Citation Linker, or Interlibrary Loan to obtain a copy of your article.

 Logging in from off campus?

 All Alverno electronic resources are available from off campus.
 Use your Alverno Network Login to access our resources from off campus.

 Anybody can and anybody will post anything online.
 So, how do you find the good stuff?
 By visiting the library's Best Websites.
 These quality websites have been vetted by Alverno librarians and are a great place to find free information online.